 Climate change is real, man-made, and happening now.
-The stakes are too high not to act.LET'S GO
+The stakes are too high not to keep pushing forward.LET'S GO

 Ninety-seven percent of climate scientists agree: Man-made climate change is a reality.
-In early 2014, two landmark reports spelled out the reality of the challenge we face.
-The Intergovernmental Panel on Climate Change and the National Climate Assessment both showed that, left unchecked, climate change has the potential to affect Americans everywhere—no matter where they live.
+In the past few years, the evidence has become even more clear: 2014, 2015, and 2016 all broke the record for the hottest year ever recorded, and the Intergovernmental Panel on Climate Change and the National Climate Assessment both showed that, left unchecked, climate change has the potential to affect Americans everywhere—no matter where they live.

 Every region of the United States is already experiencing the effects of climate change.
-If we don't act to curb current global emissions, they could lead to a global temperature increase of over 4 degrees Celsius (7.2 degrees Fahrenheit) by 2100—a scenario widely considered a global catastrophe, contributing to extreme weather, food and water shortage, and global instability.
+If we don't act aggressively to cut the carbon pollution that causes climate change, we could be headed toward a global temperature increase of over 4 degrees Celsius (7.2 degrees Fahrenheit) by 2100—a catastrophic scenario that would include rising sea-levels, more frequent more powerful extreme weather, food and water shortages, and global instability.

-Carbon pollution causing climate change is responsible for air that can be unhealthy to breathe, contributing to health risks for many children.
+Climate change is already a major public health threat, contributing to poor air quality that can be harmful to breathe, and poses health risks for children.
 Over the past three decades, the percentage of Americans with asthma has more than doubled and climate change is putting those Americans at greater risk of landing in the hospital.
+On top of that, climate change expands the range of disease carriers like mosquitoes and ticks—that spread diseases like Lyme, Dengue fever, and Zika.

 The greatest obstacles we face in the fight against climate change aren’t technological or economic—they are political.